-A weighted descriptive summary was estimated for all variables of interest by distance education participation, and bivariate tests were conducted (participants vs. non-participants) both in 2012/2014 and 2017 data.
-Using the binary logistic regression model (Allison, 2012), the dichotomous measure of distance education participation was modeled as the function of personal/socio-demographic factors, positional/socioeconomic factors and digital knowledge/skills.
-Due to the high correlations (survey-weighted Pearson's r > 0.84) between literacy skills and digital problem-solving skills and their conceptual relationship (foundational skills and specific skillsets), these measures were evaluated in separate models (Model 1 and 2 for literacy, and Model 1b and 2b for digital problem-solving skills).
-Model 1/1b and Model 2/2b were estimated with 2012/2014 data and 2017, data respectively.
+A weighted descriptive summary was estimated for all variables of interest by distance education participation, and bivariate tests were conducted (participants vs. nonparticipants) both in 2012/2014 and 2017 data.
+Using the binary logistic regression model (Allison, 2012), the dichotomous measure of distance education participation was modeled as the function of personal/sociodemographic factors, positional/socioeconomic factors, and digital knowledge/skills.
+Due to the high correlations

+(survey-weighted Pearson's r > 0.84) between literacy skills and digital problemsolving skills and their conceptual relationship (foundational skills and specific skillsets), these measures were evaluated in separate models (models 1 and 2 for literacy and models 1b and 2b for digital problem-solving skills).
+Models 1/1b and 2/2b were estimated with 2012/2014 data and 2017 data, respectively.
 The estimated coefficients (i.e., log-odds) were exponentiated and converted to the odds ratios for interpretations in the final models.

 In addition to the conventional evaluation with the p-values, this study used two comparable datasets with different sample sizes to cross-validate findings for each predictor variable that was selected based on the theoretical relevance (Boeren et al., 2010; van Dijk, 2013) and specific research questions in this study.
-Moreover, given the different sample sizes

-(e.g., fewer participants in digital-problem solving skills assessment) across the models, a series of Monte Carlo simulations was conducted to assess the statistical power (Muthén & Muthén, 2002).
-Population parameters including means, variances and estimated coefficients were derived from the preliminary data analyses.
-Using the MONTECARLO function in Mplus version 8 (Muthén & Muthén, 1998-2017), the number of replication was set to 5,000.
+Moreover, given the different sample sizes (e.g., fewer participants in digital problem-solving skills assessment) across the models, a series of Monte Carlo simulations were conducted to assess the statistical power (Muthén & Muthén, 2002).
+Population parameters including means, variances, and estimated coefficients were derived from the preliminary data analyses.
+Using the Monte Carlo function in Mplus version 8 (Muthén & Muthén, 1998-2017), the number of replication was set to 5,000.
 In these simulations, the models were estimated 5,000 times and the proportion of the simulated data sets with the final models correctly identifying significant predictors of the distance education participation.
 In other words, among all simulated data, the proportion of the models that correctly rejected the null hypothesis (i.e., estimated parameter = 0 for the statistically significant predictor in the final model) was recorded.
 That is, the simulated models that did not detect the significant parameters indicated a false negative or Type II error (a.k.a., Beta).
 In this study, the conventionally accepted statistical power (1-Beta) of 0.80 was referenced.

-Therefore, four criteria including (1) agreement with the theoretical proposition (i.e., direction of the association), (2) acceptable Type 1 error rate (i.e., p < 0.05), (3) consistency across two datasets and (4) sufficient statistical power were used to evaluate the findings.
+Therefore, four criteria including (1) agreement with the theoretical proposition (i.e., direction of the association), (2) acceptable Type 1 error rate (i.e., p < .05), (3) consistency across two datasets, and (4) sufficient statistical power were used to evaluate the findings.
 The model's predictive accuracy was assessed based on the area under the receiver operating characteristics (ROC) curve.
 The ROC curve is a graphical representation of the model sensitivity (i.e., true positive rate) and 1-specificity (i.e., true negative rate), and the area under the ROC curve (ranges from 0 to 1) represents the summary of predictive accuracy (Hosmer & Lemeshow, 2013).
-Per the existing guidelines (Swets, 1988), the area under the ROC curve 0.50 < and < 0.70; 0.70 \ge and < 0.90; and \ge 0.90 were considered low, moderate and high accuracy.
+As per the existing guidelines (Swets, 1988), the area under the ROC curve 0.50 and <0.70; $\geq 0.70$ and <0.90; and $\geq 0.90$ were considered low, moderate, and high accuracy.

-The final sampling weight (SPFWT0) and replicate weights (SPFWT1- SPFWT80) were applied in all analyses to generate nationally representative figures.
-SAS macro programs were

-Association for the Evaluation of Educational Achievement (IEA) (2017).
-The IDB Analyzer incorporates all sets of plausible values, sampling weights and replicate weights to estimate weighted descriptive statistics and generalized linear models.
-All the estimations and regression analyses were conducted using SAS version 9.4 (Copyright © 2013, SAS Institute Inc.).
+The final sampling weight (SPFWT0) and replicate weights (SPFWT1-SPFWT80) were applied in all analyses to generate nationally representative figures.
+SAS macro programs were produced in the International Database (IDB) Analyzer application by the International Association for the Evaluation of Educational Achievement (2017).
+The IDB Analyzer incorporates all sets of plausible values, sampling weights, and replicate weights to estimate weighted descriptive statistics and generalized linear models.
+All the estimations and regression analyses were conducted using SAS version 9.4 (© 2013, SAS Institute Inc.).